Around the state leagues: Cat fires, Blue's debut nears, Sun kicks a bag

 Sam Darcy almost had a massive day as he returns from a break due to a hole in the lung, kicking 1.5, while Mitch Hannan's radar worked better, the former Demon kicking three goals.

-Robbie McCombe finished with 24 disposals and a goal, veteran Hayden Crozier amassed 22 disposals, one goal and 10 marks, while Luke Cleary also clunked 10 grabs to go with 24 touches.
+Robbie McComb finished with 24 disposals and a goal, veteran Hayden Crozier amassed 22 disposals, one goal and 10 marks, while Luke Cleary also clunked 10 grabs to go with 24 touches.

 Alex Keath was powerful in defence with 21 disposals and six marks, with young key defensive prospect Jedd Busslinger alongside also taking six marks to go with 12 touches.